cilium/cilium/Documentation/helm-values.rst

      - string
      - ``"legacy"``
    * - :spelling:ignore:`clustermesh.apiserver.tls.auto`
      - Configure automatic TLS certificates generation.
-A Kubernetes CronJob is used the generate any certificates not provided by the user at installation time.
+A Kubernetes CronJob is used to generate any certificates not provided by the user at installation time.
      - object
      - ``{"certManagerIssuerRef":{},"certValidityDuration":1095,"enabled":true,"method":"helm"}``
    * - :spelling:ignore:`clustermesh.apiserver.tls.auto.certManagerIssuerRef`